I'm breast-feeding. Is it OK to drink alcohol?

 - Akus M, et al. Lactation safety recommendations and reliability compared in 10 medication resources.
 The Annals of Pharmacotherapy.
 2007;41:1352.

 - AskMayoExpert.
-Use of medications, alcohol, tobacco, and illicit drugs during breastfeeding.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Breastfeeding.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

-- Younger Meek J, et al. A perfect design: How breastfeeding works.
+- Younger Meek J, ed.
+A perfect design: How breastfeeding works.
 In: New Mother's Guide to Breastfeeding.
-2nd ed.
-New York, N.Y.: Bantam Books; 2011.
+3rd ed.
+New York, N.Y.: Bantam Books; 2017.